cx20/hello/python/wgpu_glfw/triangle/readme.md

 |    - - - - - - - - - - - - - - - - -     |
 +------------------------------------------+
 ```

+Caution:

+> This sample has been tested with Python 3.12.
+It may not work with other versions.